 Directions for Wax Additive (sold separately)

 Wax additive is a mixture of paraffin and styrene.
-When adding it to gelcoat, you must also add the MEKP catalyst/hardener.
+When adding it to gelcoat, you must also add the MEKP catalyst.
 Wax additive is added to the gelcoat on the final layer of a wet layup to create a tack-free surface that sands easily before applying the finish coating.
 Wax additive is not needed when additional layers or gelcoat are applied on top.
+Add 20 drops of Wax Additive per ounce of TotalBoat Gelcoat Without Wax.
 Note that in temperatures below 70°F, the paraffin can solidify in the container.
 Place the container in the sun or in front of a lamp to liquefy.
 USE CAUTION - WAX ADDITIVE IS FLAMMABLE!

 Wax additive is available in 1 oz. and 4 oz. bottles.
-For convenience, the 1 oz. bottle is recommended for use with the Quart size container of gelcoat, and the 4 oz. bottle is for use with the Gallon container of gelcoat.
 Refer to the table below for how much wax additive to add to gelcoat without wax.
 Too much wax additive will result in fish eye and other undesirable results.